jadecobra/gym/python_tdd/docs/ASSERTION_ERROR.md

     ```python
             self.assertNotEqual(True, None)
     ```
-    the terminal updates to show passing tests and we can update what we know about python to say
+    the terminal updates to show passing tests and we can now say we know that in python
     - `True` is `True`
     - `True` is not `False`
     - `False` is `False`